Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Factions & Organisations/Greyskil Refugee Resistance.md

 - [[Qin Lam]]
 - [[Bloeming Isles]] (Sponsors the militia out of mutual interests)
 ## Previous members
-- [[Dragoness Barony]] (Officially still supports the cause, but the GRR has refused any aid due to the moral disposition of the Barony's regency)
+- [[Dragoness Barony]] (Officially still supports the cause, but the GRR has refused any aid due to the recent moral disposition of the Barony's regency)